 For software projects, we recommend whenever possible to utilize a copyleft licence.
 The only well-established licences of this type are those of the GNU General Public Licence (GPL) family.
 The GPL licences have evolved over time and come with different versions.
 Unfortunately, some versions are not compatible with older ones.
 To avoid licence proliferation and to ease compatibility with future versions, we recommend using the "GNU Affero General Public Licence v3.0 or later" with SPDX licence identifier "AGPL-3.0-or-later".
 The AGPL provides the maximum openness of the code: Even when the software runs on a server, users who interact with that software (e.g. over a network connection) are entitled to receive a copy of the source code.
 The Affero GPL v3.0 is compatible with the GPL v3.0 and vice-versa thanks to article 13 in each licence.

-If using the Affero General Public Licence (AGPL) v3.0 or later is not an option, we recommend using another licence of the GNU family, such as the General Public Licence (GPL), or the Lesser General Public Licence (LGPL), always indicating the version "v3.0 or later".
+If using AGPL-3.0-or-later is not an option, we recommend using another licence of the GNU family, such as the General Public Licence (GPL), or the Lesser General Public Licence (LGPL), always indicating the version "v3.0 or later".
 In some cases, such as when writing certain libraries, using the Lesser General Public Licence (LGPL) may lead to a broader usage.
 In such cases, the LGPL is preferred over the (A)GPL.
 For software which is not very long (e.g. less than 300 lines of code) or unimportant, rather than using a copyleft licence you may consider using a lax permissive licence instead.

-If you are not allowed, or if you do not want, to use a forever-open licence (for example because the company you work for does not allow you to do so) we recommend using a temporarily-open or permissive (in the sense that it permits users to close the code) licence which contains a patent provision.
+If you are not allowed to, or if you do not want to use a forever-open licence (for example because the company you work for does not allow you to do so) we recommend using a temporarily-open or permissive (in the sense that it permits users to close source the code) licence which contains a patent provision.
 To avoid proliferation of licences, we recommend therefore to use the Apache licence version 2.0 (SPDX licence identifier Apache-2.0).

 We distinguish primarily between two families of hardware projects: